sensu/sensu-docs/content/sensu-go/5.0/reference/rbac.md

 Sensu role-based access control (RBAC) helps different teams and projects share a Sensu instance.
 RBAC allows management and access of users and resources based on **namespaces**, **groups**, **roles**, and **bindings**.

 - **Namespaces** partition resources within Sensu.
-Sensu checks, handlers, and other [namespaced resources][17] belong to a single namespace.
+Sensu entities, checks, handlers, and other [namespaced resources][17] belong to a single namespace.
 - **Roles** create sets of permissions (get, delete, etc.) tied to resource types. **Cluster roles** apply permissions across namespaces and include access to [cluster-wide resources][18] like users and namespaces.
 - **Users** represent a person or agent that interacts with Sensu.
 Users can belong to one or more **groups**.
 - **Role bindings** assign a role to a set of users and groups within a namespace; **cluster role bindings** assign a cluster role to a set of users and groups cluster-wide.